This post may contain affiliate links, please see my disclosure policy for details.

 I don't give my chickens leaves or stems from pepper, eggplant or tomato plants, all of which are also part of the nightshade family and potentially toxic.

-Green tomatoes and immature eggplant flesh should also be avoided until ripe, when the solanine isn't present any longer in amounts that are of as much concern.
+Because the toxins are reduced as the plant ripens, green tomatoes and immature eggplants and peppers should all be avoided until fully ripe, when the solanine isn't present any longer in amounts that are of as much concern.

 Chickens Shouldn't Eat Rhubarb.

 Rhubarb leaves are toxic to humans and animals.
-Also, the entire plant contains oxalic acid, which can lead to soft-shelled eggs as well.
-So best to avoid giving rhubarb to your chickens.
+Also, the entire plant contains oxalic acid, which can lead to soft-shelled eggs.
+So it's best to avoid giving any part of the rhubarb plant to your chickens.

 Chickens Shouldn't eat Mushrooms.